ideorg/ediwrite/specification.md

   * 3.5 Chosen NoToAll
     * discard changes of all unsaved editors

-  * 3.1 All editors have associated path:
-  * 3.2 All editors are untitled:
-  * 3.3 Are both untitled and editors with path

 * Save
   * if editor has path, only save
   * if is untitled the same as saveAs